lateralblast/just/README.md

 -------

 Modules can be put in a sub directory (or a defined directory) and loaded at run time.
-This gives the ability to break up a largeg script into modules ofr easier management.
+This gives the ability to break up a large script into modules for easier management.
 The modules need to have a .sh extension to be found by the script.
 This can be changed.

 Defaults